YumingChennn/bigreddog_ROS2Control/readme.md

-# Reddog ROS 2 Control
+# Big Reddog ROS 2 Control

-This repository provides ROS 2 control integration for the **Reddog** quadruped robot.
+This repository provides ROS 2 control integration for the **Big Reddog** quadruped robot.
 It integrates simulation and hardware support based on several existing open-source projects.

 ## References